 The declaration immediately draws dark clouds over the Pequod, as if the Devil himself suddenly stays among the crew.
 From then on everyone feels gloomy and restless.
 The chief mate of the Pequod is Starbuck; a wise, experienced and educated man.
 He is the only person who bravely confronts Ahab of his secret revenge till the end.
 Starbuck is my only hope to hinder Moby Dick from Ahab’s wicked plan.
 However, as Ahab is the Captain—the higher power on board, Starbuck can’t do anything more than persuading and pledging; and both are rejected by Ahab.

-Melville puts huge effort too to explain the nature of Sperm Whale; the noblest whale in the world.
-He writes detailed explanation of sperm whale’s anatomy; and the real portrait of sperm whale ‘business management’; and why sperm whales are hunted much more than other whale species.
-Melville criticizes the savage way whalers treated such noble creature as sperm whale, and how they are more massacred than hunted, merely for profiting them.
+Melville put huge effort too to explain the nature of Sperm Whale; the noblest whale in the world.
+He wrote detailed explanation of sperm whale’s anatomy; the real portrait of sperm whale ‘business management’; and why sperm whales are hunted much more than other whale species.
+Melville criticized the savage way whalers treated such noble creature as sperm whale, and how they were more massacred than hunted, merely for profiting them.
 As Melville has slipped a critic about barbarian vs civilized people, I believe Melville wanted to highlight the irony of civilized people who treat other creatures like barbarians, and even eat their prey like cannibals.
-This is another proof of the irony, that the more industrious a civilization is, the more uncivilized they are.
+This is another proof of the irony, that the more industrious a civilization is, the more uncivilized it is.

 But the central polemic is still on the hunt of Moby Dick.
 Throughout the story Melville has planted the noble, pure, divine, as well as powerful and clever impression upon Moby Dick, that you would be very excited to ‘see’ what he is like.
 So, when he finally (really) appears from the depth of the sea, it’s really impressive; Melville paints the appearance very intensely and beautifully in his prose.